 - Dragon Beach, Dakhla Peninsula

 Beaches in Essaouira

 The endless expanse of unspoilt Atlantic beach in Essaouire stretches south toward the village of Diabat, a mecca for surfers, kite surfers and windsurfers.
 Along Mohammed V Boulevard, which leads from the medina to the end of the beach, you will find the ION Club, where you can rent surfboards, kites and windsurfing.
-At the opposite end of Essaouir’s beach lies Diabat, a sleepy lot of white houses.
+At the opposite end of Essaouir’s beach lies Diabat, with lot of white houses.
 Further along the coast, narrow roads lead to what the locals call sauvages (wild beaches).
-These long areas of white sand, supported by dunes lined with prickly gorsas and argan trees, stretch into thin, fading hazes.
+These long, white sandy areas, leaning on dunes lined with thorny gorahs and argan trees, stretch into thin, fading hazes.

-Saïdia, in the north-eastern corner of Morocco, is the place to go if you are looking for a beach holiday where you can get away from it all.
+Saïdia, in the north-eastern corner of Morocco, is the place to go if you are looking for a beach holiday where you can get away from all the problems.
 With an extensive white sand beach and azure Mediterranean waters, Saïdia is ideal, whether for a relaxing break or a more active break, or for a sightseeing holiday.
-You can play a round on the championship 18-hole golf course, go boating and diving, enjoy a meal in one of the best restaurants, and spend some “time” in the luxury spa.
-But it is not just about human development in this area; much of it is untouched nature.
+You can play a round on the championship 18-hole golf course, go boating and diving, enjoy a meal in one of the best restaurants, and spend some time in the luxury spa.
+But it is not just about human development here; much of it is untouched nature.
 You should definitely visit the nearby oasis of Sidi Yahya, climbing the large dunes covered with eucalyptus and walking along the cliffs of Cap de l’Eau.

 Beaches in Agadir